Walter and Eliza Hall Institute

 Our cancer preventing genes revealed

-In a world first, University of Melbourne scientists have found how the most important cancer-preventing gene, called p53, stops the development of lymphoma.
+In a world first, Melbourne scientists have discovered how the most important cancer-preventing gene, called p53, stops the development of lymphoma – and potentially other types of cancer

 The discovery shedding light on birth defects